tomli380576/tomli380576/README.md

 - 👋 Hi, I’m Zhongning Li
-- 👀 I’m interested in all sorts of stuff
+- 👀 I’m interested in all sorts of stuff.
+I'm more expeirenced with frontend development.
-- 🌱 I’m currently learning backend development
+- 🌱 I’m currently learning backend development in Java and system design.
 - 📫 Contact: tomli@ucdavis.edu
+- Checkout my algorithm notes at: https://www.notion.so/zhongning-tommy-li/Algorithms-baebf66e9a614361aa02360592be8e0b?pvs=4

 <!---
 tomli380576/tomli380576 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.